drata-compliance-as-code/terrafail/README.md

-# TerraFail: A Tale of What Not to Do
+# TerraFail: Turning Terrable Code into Valuable Lessons

 ## Welcome to TerraFail!